 Wallingford Public Library's blog

-The Library will close at 6:00 pm on Wednesday, November 26 and will remain closed on Thursday, November 27 and Friday, November 28 in observance of Thanksgiving.
-Regular hours resume Saturday, November 29.
+The Library will be closed on Thursday, November 11th in observance of Veterans Day.
+Regular hours resume Friday, November 12th.